lizmat/App-Rak/README.md

 The `--verbose` argument can be used to get more verbose feedback on the operation.

 The `Callable` will be called for each line, giving the file as an `IO::Path` object.
+The `$*N` dynamic variable is available inside the `Callable` and is initialized to 0.
 It is then up to the `Callable` to return:

 ### False